 Good morning, tea loves!
-Although it has been dreary and muggy thus far this week, and that seems to be what is expected for the rest of the week, stay with us and remain hopeful as I have a new drink to introduce to you today!
+Boy, has it been HOT?
+Am I right?
+Furthermore, that seems to be what is expected for the rest of the week, but stay with us and remain hopeful as I have a new drink to introduce to you today!
 Due to the humidity, I have been scouring my resources for any new, cool drink that would keep both you and me not panting like my dog.
 Hint, hint...
 I think I found it!
 I discovered a drink known as Russian Tea that has been brewed for centuries with black teas and additives and is loved by so many!
 It is akin to southern sweet tea and while it is traditionally served warm (Something warm for Russia?
 Who would have thought? ), I find that this specialty drink is something quite spectacular served cold as well!
 Check out the rest of this post to learn more on the background of this tea, some recommendations we have for which black teas to use in it, and the full recipe so that you can whip it up today!

 While these powdered drinks certainly hold a place when it comes to convenience and everyone's favorite neighborhood lemonade stand, at Good Life Tea, when we make Russian Tea, we like to use fresh ingredients.
 Let's start with the primary ingredient, tea.
 This recipe calls for black tea as a base and we have a variety of different luxury loose leaf black teas to fit the bill here.
 To keep your flavor profile simple and really highlight or feature the additives more, we suggest our Ceylon